 Outer Banks Weather Information

-Once known as a "summer " destination, the temperate weather on the Outer Banks makes it an enjoyable destination year-round.
+Although known as a "summer " destination, the temperate Outer Banks weather makes it an enjoyable destination year-round.
 A combination of bright sunny days tempered by gentle ocean breezes, the Outer Banks enjoys around 200 sunny days each year, with a year-round average hovering around 70°.
-Wind is an everyday occurrence on the Outer Banks and can range from gentle southwest breezes to strong northeast storm winds
+Wind is an everyday occurrence on the Outer Banks and can range from gentle southwest breezes to strong northeast storm winds.

 The summer months average lows from the mid 70's to highs near 90, depending on the time of the summer.
 Average temperatures on the Outer Banks climb to 85°, but even on the hottest of summer days you can expect a slight to moderate ocean breeze.
-In summer the wind blows out of the southwest, picking up speed in the late afternoon.
+In summer, the wind blows out of the southwest and tends to pick up speed in the late afternoon.

 The following weather readings reflect the average temperatures (degrees Fahrenheit), wind velocity (MPH), and precipitation (inches) for the past ten years from Cape Hatteras.
 These temperatures have been provided by The National Weather Service Newport Office.